redfoxofwealden/oxnead-pub-quiz/README.md

 1. Click on Javascript
 1. Click on the option 'Don't allow sites to use Javascript'

 Javascript is now disabled and the testing of the site can be carried out.
-The worked fine with bugs detected.
+The site worked fine with no bugs detected.
 The message appears as shown below.

 ![javascript no support warning](readme/no-javascript-warning.png)